Tholdrim/Subplayo/README.md

 - Choose the trigger type: **Time-driven → Hour timer**.
 - Select frequency: e.g., **Every hour**.
 - Click **Save**.

+#### Using Brand Accounts

+YouTube Brand Accounts cannot be directly authenticated in Google Apps Script.
+To work around this limitation, you can share playlists between them and your main Google account:

+- In your Brand Account, create the playlist you want to use.
+- Open the playlist settings and share it with edit permissions to your main Google account.
+- Copy the playlist ID and configure it in `Settings.gs` just like any other playlist.
+- When the script runs, videos will be added via your main account, but into a playlist that belongs to the Brand Account.

 ## License